What is the NZCS about?

 Surinaams Museum and the insect collection of CELOS (Center for

 Agricultural Research in Suriname).
 Research at the NZCS currently focuses on

 integrated research of biodiversity, ecology and the environment.

 developed from a small natural history collection to a Biodiversity Institution,

 with the capacity to not only maintain and expand its collections, but also to

 carry out baseline studies and to consult and conduct its own biodiversity research.

 its human resources and infrastructure to the extent that it

-currently is one of the best equipped Zoological Collections in the Caribbean
+currently is one of the better equipped Zoological Collections in the Caribbean